 Full Moon program

 During this program, guests will learn about ancestral Puebloan ties to astronomy, Puebloan culture and more while watching the full moon rise from atop Chimney Rock Mesa.
 Cost is $20.
-A package combining the Full Moon program with a guided tour of the Kiva Trail is also available for $25.
+A package combining the Full Moon program with a guided tour of the Mesa Village Trail is also available for $25.

-Night Sky-Stars and Galaxies
+Night Sky: Stars and Galaxies

-Fall Equinox Sunrise Program
+Summer Solstice and Fall Equinox Sunrise Program